DecisionsDev/odm-docker-kubernetes/eks/README.md

 ### 2. Prepare your environment for the ODM installation (25 min)

-To get access to the ODM material, you must have an IBM entitlement registry key to pull the images from the IBM Entitled registry (option A) or you can download the ODM on Kubernetes package (.tgz file) from Passport Advantage® (PPA) and then push the contained images to the EKS Container Registry (option B).
+To get access to the ODM material, you must have an IBM entitlement registry key to pull the images from the IBM Entitled registry (option A) or you can download the ODM on Kubernetes package (.tgz file) from Passport Advantage® (PPA) and then push the contained images to the EKS Container Registry (ECR) (option B).

-* To access the images from IBM entitlement registry, follow the instructions in the section [Using the IBM Entitled registry with your IBMid](#option-a--using-the-ibm-entitled-registry-with-your-ibmid)
+* To access the images from IBM entitlement registry, follow the instructions in the section [Using the IBM Entitled registry with your IBMid](#option-a-using-the-ibm-entitled-registry-with-your-ibmid)

-* To download the PPA and push the images in the AWS Container Registry, follow the instructions in the section [Push the ODM images to the ECR (EKS Container Registry](#option-b--using-the-download-archives-from-ibm-passport-advantage-ppa)
+* To download the PPA and push the images in the EKS Container Registry, follow the instructions in the section [Push the ODM images from the PPA to the ECR](#option-b-push-the-odm-images-from-the-ppa-to-the-ecr)

 #### Option A: Using the IBM Entitled registry with your IBMid

 #### a.
 Retrieve your entitled registry key
   - Log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary) with the IBMid and password that are associated with the entitled software.